RetroDECK/ES-DE/USERGUIDE-DEV.md

 In general .zip or .7z files are recommended for smaller-sized games like those from older systems (assuming the emulator supports it).
 But for disc-based systems it's not a good approach as decompression of these large files lead to delayed game launches.
 For such systems it's instead generally recommended to use CHD files as this format offers effective compression while providing decompression on the fly.
 The CHD format is also supported by most emulators.

+The following standalone emulators can't accept full paths to ROM files so you'll need to configure each ROM directory via the emulator GUI or configuration file, otherwise ES-DE will not be able to launch the games:
+* Demul _(not required for Dreamcast games)_
+* FinalBurn Neo
+* Model 2 Emulator

 On Windows the following emulators provide a way to inform ES-DE where they have been installed, meaning you don't need to add them to your Path environment variable as described elsewhere in this guide (this is only relevant for the installer release of ES-DE, not the portable release):
 * BlueStacks
 * CPCemu